 I also represented Arbonaut in many international conferences and meetings, such as UNFCCC, UN, EU, FAO, WB, CIFOR, GFOI, etc. I regularly participated in United Nations Framework Conference on Climate Change Conferences (COPs).
 The UNFCCC organises COP each year to discuss issues related to climate change.
 The COP adopts decisions and resolutions and publishes reports.
 The COP decisions become a set of rules to be implemented by the parties.
 The main objective of the conventions is to make decisions to minimize greenhouse gas concentrations below a level that will prevent human interference with the global climate system.
 I was very lucky to participate in the conference in Paris, France, where it adopted the “Paris Climate Accord” with an ambitious goal to limit the increase in the global average temperature to well below 2 °C above pre-industrial levels and pursuing efforts to limit the temperature increase to 1.5 °C above pre-industrial levels.
 I also participated United Nations Conference on Sustainable Development (Rio+20) in Rio de Janeiro, Brazil, in 2012.

 I encourage new students, especially from developing countries, to apply for the upcoming MSc EF courses.
 This will provide opportunities to adopt practices of a blend of knowledge developed in versatile institutions working in the Erasmus Mundus Mobility Programme.

-Mr Basanta Gautam is currently working as a Manager at REDD+ and Sustainable Forestry Unit at Arbonaut, Finland.
+Mr Basanta Gautam is currently a Manager of REDD+ Technical Innovation in Verra, USA.